dansmyers/IntroToCS/Labs/3-Branches.md

 **Sicherman dice** are a pair of dice that have six sides, but non-standard numbers on the faces.
 One die has faces 1, 2, 2, 3, 3, 4 and the other has faces 1, 3, 4, 5, 6, 8.
 The dice are interesting because sum obtained by rolling the pair has the same distribution as a normal pair of six-sided dice.

 Write a program to simulate rolling the two Sicherman dice.
+You can do this by generating a random number 1 to 6 to pick one of the faces, then printing the value of that face.

 - Generate a number 1 to 6, then use an `if`-`elif`-`else` block to choose the value of the first die
 - Repeat with a second random number 1 to 6, then a second block to choose the value of the second die